Private Seller VH-FWR

 Wonderful aircraft that is a joy to fly cross country or interstate.

-Happy to accept offers, price is plus GST if sold in Australia.
+Price is plus GST if sold in Australia.

-TO INTERESTED PARTIES
+TO ALL INTERESTED PARTIES

-A message from Justin Sollitt - previous owner of VH-FWR and Founder & Director of Southern Aircraft Sales Ltd (SASL) t/a Hangar247
+A message from Justin Sollitt - previous owner of VH-FWR and Founder & Director of Southern Aircraft Sales Ltd (SASL) t/a Hangar247.

 This aircraft was owned by SASL from 2004 to 2008.
 At the time of purchase SASL was brokering the sale for the owner/builder, a retired airline captain based in New Zealand.
 The aircraft was then first registered in New Zealand as ZK-TAO.